valueflows/process/README.md

 ## Why?

-We know of two different projects that use Process in compatible ways, and are interested in collaborating.
+We know of three different projects that use Process in compatible ways, and are interested in collaborating.
 We hope more will come.

 ## Who uses this?

-So far, [NRP](https://github.com/valnet/valuenetwork) and [IPOTables](http://ipotables.net/).
+So far, [NRP](https://github.com/valnet/valuenetwork), [IPOTables](http://ipotables.net/), and [Local Economic Development](http://locecon.org/).
 And you?

 ## Overview of Processes